-Romania has had influence from both invaders and neighbors where its traditional cuisine is concerned.
-Romania's traditional food sees touches of Turkish, Hungarian, Austrian, and other cuisines, but over the years, these dishes have become just as traditional as the oldest Romanian traditional foods.
+This southeastern European country's traditional food reflects touches of Turkish, Hungarian, Slavic, and Austrian cuisines, but over the years, these dishes have become considered traditional Romanian just as much as the oldest foods in the country.